qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 The :guilabel:`Variables` tab lists all the variables available at the global-level.

 It also allows the user to manage global-level variables.
-Click the |signplus|
+Click the |signPlus|
 button to add a new custom global-level variable.
-Likewise, select a custom global-level variable from the list and click the |signminus| button to remove it.
+Likewise, select a custom global-level variable from the list and click the |signMinus| button to remove it.

 More information about variables in the :ref:`general_tools_variables`